doubleedesign/comet-components/docs/notes/php.md

 xdebug.start_upon_error = yes
 ```

-If using PHPStorm you can check if Xdebug is available (and find your `php.ini` file if it isn't) in
+If using PhpStorm you can check if Xdebug is available (and find your `php.ini` file if it isn't) in
 `File > Settings > Languages & Frameworks > PHP > CLI Interpreter`.
 Examples of a successful setup are shown below.

 If you are trying to use XDebug for a WordPress site using Local, make sure to:

 - Turn on XDebug in the Local GUI for the site
-- Set the PHPStorm CLI interpreter to use Local's PHP instance
+- Set the PhpStorm CLI interpreter to use Local's PHP instance
 - Exit Laravel Herd if it is running, because it is probably using the same port unless you've changed one of them
 - Restart your site in Local after making any changes to `php.ini`.

 ---

-## [Optional] PHPStorm Configuration
+## [Optional] PhpStorm Configuration

-See the [PHPStorm setup notes](./phpstorm.md) for more information.
+See the [PhpStorm setup notes](./phpstorm.md) for more information.

 ---
 [^1]: Why do I do that, you ask?
 It's easier for using the same PHP instance across many tools.
 I can also update this